internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 If there is no file with the given id, drivers MUST raise an error.

-Dropping an entire GridFS bucket
+Dropping an entire RethinkDBFS bucket
 --------------------------------

 .. code:: javascript

-  class GridFSBucket {
+  class RethinkDBFSBucket {

     /**
      * Drops the files and chunks collections associated with